The AI Revolution: 2025 and Beyond

 Contact Tracing

-AI-powered contact tracing applications used Bluetooth and location data to identify potential exposure risks.
-These systems processed millions of interactions daily while maintaining user privacy through advanced encryption techniques.
+AI-powered contact tracing applications utilized Bluetooth and location data to identify potential exposure risks.
+These systems processed millions of daily interactions while safeguarding user privacy through advanced encryption techniques.

 5